-To consider and if thought fit, to pass, with or without modification(s), the following Resolution as an Ordinary Resolution:
+To consider and if thought fit, to pass with or without modification(s), the following Resolution as an Ordinary Resolution:

-"RESOLVED THAT pursuant to the provisions of Section 139(8) of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014 and other applicable provisions if any (including any statutory modification(s), clarifications, exemptions or re-enactment thereof for the time being in force) M/s.
-G. Joseph & Associates, Chartered Accountants, Kochi (FRN:006310S) appointed as Statutory Auditors of the Company to fill the casual vacancy caused by the resignation of M/s.
-Deloitte Haskins & Sells., Chartered Accountant, Kochi (FRN 008072S)

-RESOLVED FURTHER THAT M/s.
-G. Joseph & Associates, Chartered Accountants, Kochi (FRN:006310S) be and is hereby appointed as Statutory Auditors of the Company to hold the office from the conclusion of this 35th Annual General Meeting of the company and until the conclusion of the 36th Annual General Meeting of the company, at such remuneration as may be mutually decided by the Board of Directors of the company and the statutory Auditors
+"RESOLVED THAT pursuant to the provisions of Section 139, 141, 142 and other applicable provisions of the Companies Act, 2013 read with the Companies (Audit and Auditors) Rules, 2014, as amended from time to time and the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations") (including any statutory modification(s) or re-enactment(s) thereof for the time being in force) pursuant to the recommendations of the Board and Audit Committee of the Company, M/s.
+G Joseph & Associates, Chartered Accountants, Kochi (FRN:006310S), be and are hereby appointed as Statutory Auditors of the Company for a term of 2 consecutive years commencing from the conclusion of 36th Annual General Meeting until the conclusion of 38th Annual General Meeting of the Company, at such remuneration plus reimbursement of out-of-pocket and other incidental expenses in connection with the audit, as recommended by the Audit Committee and approved by the Board of Directors."